rdemarqui/rdemarqui.github.io/index.md

 ### [Local versus Global Shocks in the Brazilian Stock Market: Evidence from Synthetic Control](https://github.com/rdemarqui/causal_impact_on_ewz)
-<p align="justify"> In many real-world contexts, such as public policies, economic events, regional marketing campaigns, or institutional shocks, randomization is not feasible.
-In such cases, synthetic control enables the construction of a counterfactual based on a weighted combination of comparable units, allowing for the estimation of the causal effect of unique or infrequent interventions.</p>
+<p align="justify"> In many real-world contexts, such as public policies, economic events, regional marketing campaigns, or institutional shocks, randomization is not feasible and the counterfactual outcome is unobservable.
+In such cases, synthetic control may enable the construction of a counterfactual based on a weighted combination of comparable units, allowing for the estimation of the causal effect of unique or infrequent interventions.</p>

 <p align="center">
 <img src="images\placebo_test.png" class="center" width="100%"/>